flashbots/meta-searcher/README.md

 The meta-searcher layer appends:
 - searcher-ssh-key package to meta-confidential-compute layer's cvm-initramfs.bb
 - a new dropbear configuration to meta layer's dropbear that disables password logins
+- production, maintenance, status and failsafe ssh users that trigger mode switching wrapper scripts when logged into

 The meta-searcher layer is assigned priority = 30 to override configurations in other layers (meta-confidential-compute = 20).

-The searcher-ssh-key package creates the .ssh directory and adds the searcher's SSH pubkey to the authorized_keys file to the princess user.
+The searcher-ssh-key package creates the .ssh directory and adds the searcher's SSH pubkey to the authorized_keys file to the searcher user.
 The shell script is configured to run at the last stage of the init process.

 Note: some local networking commands add a static IP to enable testing via qemu.